djalbat/necessary/README.md

 });
 ```

-There are a range of options, with the `description` and `errorMessage` properties being mandatory.
-Aside from those shown above, the options object can have `attempts` and `encoding` properties with default values `3` and `utf8`, respectively.
+There are a range of properties available for the `options` object, with the `description` and `errorMessage` properties being mandatory.
+Aside from those shown above, there are `attempts` and `encoding` properties with default values `3` and `utf8`, respectively.
 The default value of the `hidden` property is `false`.
 Setting it to `true` results in password-style input, that is, the characters remain hidden.
-The options object can also include a `validatePattern` property, which must be a regular expression.
+The `options` object can also include a `validatePattern` property, which must be a regular expression.
 This is used for validation in the absence of a validation function.
-Lastly, setting an `answer` property to anything other than `undefined` causes the callback to be invoked immediately without any prompt being shown.
-This can be useful for debugging.
+Lastly, setting an `answer` property to anything other than `undefined` causes the `callback` function to be invoked immediately without any prompt being shown.
+This can be useful for debugging and for other purposes.

 ## Building